LennyTaelman/RatingExperiments/README.md

 > Probability of success = 1 / (1 + exp(d - s))

-It assumes as prior that strengths and difficulties are normally distributed (with user-provided parameters), and that the strength of an agent is *constant*.
+It assumes (prior) that strengths and difficulties are normally distributed (with user-provided parameters), and that the strength of an agent is *constant* during the competition.

 Given the outcomes of a competition, it uses a numerical Newton scheme to find the maximum likelihood estimates of the